janhq/ichigo-experiments/README.md

 </div>

 > [!NOTE]
-> Update: September 30, 2024
+> Update: December 30, 2024
-> - We have rebranded from llama3-s to :strawberry: Ichigo.
-> - Our custom-built early-fusion speech model now has a name and a voice.
-> - It has improved multiturn capabilities and can now refuse to process inaudible queries.
+> - Released Ichigo-Whisper v0.1: a 22M-parameter quantizer built on Whisper Medium for Vietnamese and English.
+> - Open-source, optimized for low-resource languages, using discrete tokens for LLM integration and advanced speech understanding.

 > [!WARNING]
-> :strawberry: Ichigo is an open research experiment
+> :strawberry: Ichigo and 🍰 Ichigo-Whisper are open research experiments
 > - Join us in the  `#research` channel in [Homebrew's Discord](https://discord.com/invite/FTk2MvZwJH)
 > - We livestream training runs in `#research-livestream`